-Does the supplier have a labour policy o code of conduct covering the following issues?
+Does the supplier have a labour policy or a code of conduct covering the following issues?

-- Modern slavery (including child labour forced labour)
+- Modern slavery (including child labour and forced labour)

-- Living wage (a wage sufficient to afford decent standard of living)
+- Living wage (a wage sufficient to afford a decent standard of living)

-- ~ Working hours
+- Working hours

 - ~ Discrimination

 - ~ Gender equality

-- ~ Safe and healthy working conditions
+- Safe and healthy working conditions

 - Freedom of association or the right to collective bargaining

-Is it available for their workers to access read?
+Is it available for their workers to access and read?

-Does the supplier implement any targets and programmes to improve workers live
+Does the supplier implement any targets and programmes to improve workers lives?

-Does the supplier engage with any multi stakeholder initiatives or third-party certi tions?
+Does the supplier engage with any multi stakeholder initiatives or third-party certifications?
 For example:

+- ~ Fairtrade

-or a ~ Fairtrade ~ Fairmined
+- ~ Fairmined

-Sustainable Fair-Trade Management
+- Sustainable Fair-Trade ManagementSystem

-System

-r and ~ Fair for Life
+- ~ Fair for Life

-Fair Wear Foundation
+- ~ Fair Wear Foundation

-d a Social Accountability International (SA8000)
+- Social Accountability International (SA8000)

-~ Ethical Trading Initiative
+- ~ Ethical Trading Initiative

-Business Social Compliance Initiative
+- ~ Business Social Compliance Initiative

-International Labour Organisation
+- ~ International Labour Organisation

-Worldwide Responsible Accredited
+- Worldwide Responsible Accredited Production

-) Production

-Ethical Clothing Australia
+- ~ Ethical Clothing Australia

-~ CSC9000T
+- ~ CSC9000T

-and Fair Labor Association
+- ~ Fair Labor Association

-~ Better Work
+- ~ Better Work

-Business for Social Responsibility
+- ~ Business for Social Responsibility

-ts

-/es?
-Is the supplier regularly audited and able to

-share progress reports?
+Is the supplier regularly audited and able to share progress reports?

-ti

-tifica-